-SpinCo Long-Term Incentive Plan
+TopBuild Long-Term Incentive Plan

-We expect that prior to the Separation, SpinCo will adopt, and Masco as sole stockholder of the SpinCo will approve, the SpinCo 2015 Long-Term Incentive Plan (the "LTIP").
+We expect that prior to the separation, TopBuild will adopt, and Masco as sole stockholder of TopBuild will approve, the TopBuild 2015 Long-Term Incentive Plan (the "LTIP").
 The LTIP will authorize us to issue up to a specified number of shares of our common stock pursuant to equity awards to our employees, consultants and directors, and to employees and consultants of our affiliates.
-A description of the LTIP will be included in an amendment to the Form 10 of which this Information Statement forms a part.